ljw1004/csharpspec/csharp/classes.md

 *  If `T` has no primary constraints or type parameter constraints, its effective base class is `object`.
 *  If `T` has the value type constraint, its effective base class is `System.ValueType`.
 *  If `T` has a *class_type* constraint `C` but no *type_parameter* constraints, its effective base class is `C`.
-*  If `T` has no *class_type* constraint but has one or more *type_parameter* constraints, its effective base class is the most encompassed type (§6.4.2) in the set of effective base classes of its *type_parameter* constraints.
+*  If `T` has no *class_type* constraint but has one or more *type_parameter* constraints, its effective base class is the most encompassed type ([Lifted conversion operators](conversions.md#lifted-conversion-operators)) in the set of effective base classes of its *type_parameter* constraints.
 The consistency rules ensure that such a most encompassed type exists.
-*  If `T` has both a *class_type* constraint and one or more *type_parameter* constraints, its effective base class is the most encompassed type (§6.4.2) in the set consisting of the *class_type* constraint of `T` and the effective base classes of its *type_parameter* constraints.
+*  If `T` has both a *class_type* constraint and one or more *type_parameter* constraints, its effective base class is the most encompassed type ([Lifted conversion operators](conversions.md#lifted-conversion-operators)) in the set consisting of the *class_type* constraint of `T` and the effective base classes of its *type_parameter* constraints.
 The consistency rules ensure that such a most encompassed type exists.
 *  If `T` has the reference type constraint but no *class_type* constraints, its effective base class is `object`.

 For the purpose of these rules, if T has a constraint `V` that is a *value_type*, use instead the most specific base type of `V` that is a *class_type*.
 This can never happen in an explicitly given constraint, but may occur when the constraints of a generic method are implicitly inherited by an overriding method declaration or an explicit implementation of an interface method.